Murujuga Rock Art

-Join Traditional Custodians on a 1 &1/2 hour rock art and cultural experience at Ngajarli
+Join Traditional Custodians on a 1.5hour rock art and cultural experience at Nganjarli

 To the local Indigenous people, Murujuga is a sacred place where you will find the famed petroglyphs, ancient rock art of cultural significance.

-There is estimated to be up to one million images, some more than 35,000 years old, found in the National Park.
+There is estimated to be between one to two million images, some more than 50,000 years old, found in the National Park.
 The rock art tells the stories of our country and our intrinsic link to it.

-Meet at the car park at Deep Gorge in the Murujuga National Park.
+Meet at the car park at Nganjarli (previously known as Deep Gorge) in the Murujuga National Park.

-Entrance to National Park is on the Hearsons Cove Road, Burrup Peninsula.
+Entrance to National Park is on Hearsons Cove Road, Burrup Peninsula.